Walbre/ecw-2023/jigsaw2/readme.md

 Please give your username for the leaderboard
 ```

-We can see that it did nothing which means the variable is localy reset at each input, and taht this input surely is done in a function.
+We can see that it did nothing which means the variable is localy reset at each input, so, the imput is likealy done in a function.

 To sum up all my discorvries, I decided to do an imitation of what I think was ran on the backend